 - (a) Global equity is comprised of investments in funds and strategies invested in publicly listed equity securities in the global developed and emerging markets.
 Some of the funds are subject to lock-ups. - (b) Marketable alternatives consist of investments in a broad array of securities and strategies aimed to reduce volatility and enhance returns.
 Smithsonian's marketable alternatives managers may follow certain investment strategies including, but not limited, to long/short equity, credit and distressed, multi-strategy funds.
 Some of the funds are subject to soft and hard lock-ups and other funds are not eligible for redemption. - (c) Private equity consists of limited partnerships that are organized to invest primarily in shares of operating companies that are not listed on a publicly traded stock exchange.
 Private equity strategies include investments in leveraged buyouts, growth capital and distressed investments.
 Venture capital strategies invest in start-ups and businesses with perceived long-term growth potential.
 Distributions to limited partners are made as soon as feasible and, in accordance with the limited partnership agreement, when realizations (sales of portfolio companies) are made, or when interest payments, dividends, or recapitalizations are generated.
-Certain investments are commitment based and not eligible for withdrawal through the life of the fund.
+Certain investments are commitment-based and not eligible for withdrawal through the life of the fund.
 Timing of liquidation of funds in unknown. - (d) Real assets include real estate energy and natural resources investments that are made mostly in private limited partnerships as well as publicly traded securities funds.
 Distributions to limited partners are made as soon as feasible and, in accordance with the limited partnership agreement, when realizations (sales of portfolio companies) are made, or when interest payments, dividends, or recapitalizations are generated.
 Certain investments are commitment based and not eligible for withdrawal through the life of the fund.
-Timing of liquidation of funds in unknown. - (e) Fixed income includes funds that invest in U.S. government, agency and municipal bonds, and other interest-bearing products.
+Timing of liquidation of funds in unknown.